 - 2 cloves garlic, minced

-- 1.5 tsp dried oregano or 1 tbsp fresh oregano
+- 1.5 teaspoon dried oregano or 1 tablespoon fresh oregano

 Simple Balsamic Dressing